-In March of this year, I traveled with a team of American youth on an insight trip to San Jose, Costa Rica to help the local community build a Growing Dome that will be the center of a horticultural therapy program for a school that serves children with special needs including blindness and mental retardation.
-While the students, because of their disabilities, were not able to participate hands on in this project, their expressions of love, wonder and joy inspired the blended team of builders.
-Despite the challenges of speaking different languages, after two days of high spirited cooperation, construction and cultural exchange, the completed Growing Dome was covered with a colorful parachute in anticipation of the unveiling and community celebration to follow.
-It took the slow processional of students, teachers and care givers almost an hour to assemble around the colorful Growing Dome.
+In March of this year, I traveled with a team of American youth on an insight trip to San Jose, Costa Rica to help the local community build a Growing Dome.
+The dome will be the center of a horticultural therapy program for a school that serves children with special needs, including blindness and mental retardation.
+While the students, because of their disabilities, could not participate hands-on in this project, their expressions of love, wonder, and joy inspired the blended team of builders.
+Despite the challenges of speaking different languages, after two days of high-spirited cooperation, construction, and cultural exchange, the completed Growing Dome was covered with a colorful parachute in anticipation of the unveiling and community celebration to follow.
+It took the slow procession of students, teachers, and caregivers almost an hour to assemble around the colorful Growing Dome.
 When all were peacefully present, a visibly proud older student pulled off the parachute and a gasp and cheer arose from the crowd.
-For me personally this moment ranked way up on my list of emotional and joyous experiences.
-And that was just the beginning as the new Growing Dome will continue to nourish, nurture and inspire students for a generation and beyond.
+For me personally, this moment ranked way up on my list of emotional and joyous experiences.
+And that was just the beginning, as the new Growing Dome will continue to nourish, nurture, and inspire students for a generation and beyond.

 On day two of the Flagstaff build, a group of leaders from The Denver Green School came to observe and discuss the Growing Dome experience and lifestyle with those of us already engaged in the experience.
 They departed inspired, energized and with a sense of urgency to create a similar Growing Dome opportunity for their school community.
 The pace of fundraising has been accelerated with the goal of a fall build established.
 And so the Growing Dome’s global movement continues to expand… and not a generation too soon.

 Sharing the vision of a future that is just, equitable, and sustainable.

 Author: Allan Werthan, founder of Global Children’s Gardens